anilkunchalaece/anilkunchalaece.github.io/_posts/2020-10-28-XNect-setup.md

 ---
 layout: post
 title: "Xnect - Installation and running demo"
+category:
+  - Blog
 categories:
-  - Machine Learning
-tags:
-  - Machine Learning
+  - Projects
 excerpt: In this post I will explain how to setup XNect and run the demo provided in the example
 comments: false